PQYPLZXHGF/arcan/src/tools/netproxy/README.md

 the case but there are other priorities to sort out first.

-For arcan-netpipe, you are expected to provide it through whatever tunneling mechanism you chose.
+For arcan-netpipe, you are expected to provide it through whatever tunneling mechanism you chose - ssh is a good choice.

-For arcan-netproxy, you are currently restricted to symmetric primitives derived from the password expected to be provided on stdin.
+For arcan-netproxy, you are currently restricted to symmetric primitives derived from the password expected to be provided as env or on stdin.

 # Hacking
 To get a grasp of the codebase, the major components to understand is on the server side the "a12\_channel\_unpack" function.
 This function takes care of buffering, authentication, decryption and dispatch.
-It is stateful, and based on the current state it will forward a completed larger chunk to the corresponding process_(xxx) function.
+It is stateful, and based on the current state it will forward a completed larger chunk to the corresponding process\_(xxx) function.

 For sending/prividing output, first build the appropriate control packet for the basic command.
 When such a buffer is finished, send to the